zmwtf1/Rayfield-Improved/readme.md

 # Rayfield Improved V1.4

-My job is to make sure Rayfield is as good as possible, and i wanted to develop this to help users!
+My job is to make sure Rayfield is as good as possible, and I wanted to develop this to help users!

 # RAYFIELD DOCS!